apache/incubator-baremaps/examples/openstreetmap/README.md

 Similarly to Wikipedia, it is maintained by a community of passionate volunteers.
 Every week, OpenStreetMap publishes a [full dump](https://planet.openstreetmap.org/) of its data in two flavours: a large XML file (about 90GB) and a more compact binary file (about 50GB) in the  [Protocol Buffer Format](https://developers.google.com/protocol-buffers) (PBF).
 As processing such large files can takes several hours, [Geofabrik](http://www.geofabrik.de/data/download.html) regularly publishes smaller extracts of OSM for specific regions.
-The current directory contains a tiny extract of OSM for [Liechtenstein](https://en.wikipedia.org/wiki/Liechtenstein), which is suitable for experiments.
+The [GitHub directory](./) associated with this example contains a tiny extract of OSM for [Liechtenstein](https://en.wikipedia.org/wiki/Liechtenstein), which is suitable for experiments.

 ## Importing OpenStreetMap Data